wissamkontar/wissamkontar.github.io/_pages/about.md

 ## Federated Analytics for Intelligent Transportation Systems

-## The New Transportation and Traffic Environment: How to Design Automated Vehicles
+## The New Transportation and Traffic Environment: How to Control Automated Vehicles

 ## Emerging Modes of Transportation: Adoption Patterns and Environmental Implications